Setting the Scene

-Although the height of the silos cast a considerable shadow on our rooftops, early energy modeling found that a rooftop solar array was still warranted.
+Although the height of the silos cast a considerable shadow on the building’s rooftops, early energy modeling found that a solar array was still warranted.
 We combined this with triple glazed window units, heat pumps, and the greater thermal efficiency of the insulated precast walls to inch closer to the ultimate goal of a net zero apartment building.

 Size: 19,000 sq. ft.